LHS Clubs & Organizations

 Idaho Drug Free Youth – Advisor: Mrs. Bevacqua

-IDFY is a prevention program designed by and for teenagers who have made the choice to be alcohol, tobacco, and drug free.
+IDFY is a Universal Primary Prevention program designed by and for teenagers who have made the choice to be alcohol, tobacco, and drug free.
 IDFY was born out of the idea that it takes a personal commitment to lead a drug-free lifestyle.
 One of IDFY’s main purposes is to promote positivity throughout LHS.

 Key Club – Advisor: Mr. Pitassi